Triangle

 This course lets you develop your specialism and study what you love, without the constraints of a set curriculum.

-On this programme, 'pods' are taken in place of modules.
+On this programme, our flexible mini-modules are known as 'pods'.
 You can choose from a broad range of pods of study, created by subject experts, to build your own programme.
 Your curriculum will be unique to you, and you can choose to work towards one of our specialist pathways below if you wish:

 • Applied Linguistics